What-Comm Dispatch Facility

 Construction Impacts

-Impacts will be minimal during construction, except for construction vehicles entering and exiting the site from Alabama and Iron Streets.
+Impacts will be minimal during construction, except for construction vehicles entering and exiting the site from Alabama and Iron Streets, as well as some parking impacts to surrounding neighborhood streets.

 Funding